Mountain Crest University of Colorado Health

 Service Settings:

-• inpatient hospital treatment
+• hospital inpatient rehab

-• outpatient rehabilitation
+• outpatient treatment

 • inpatient hospital alcohol detox

-• hospital inpatient alcohol rehab
+• inpatient hospital alcohol rehab

-• intensive outpatient treatment program
+• intensive outpatient treatment

 • regular outpatient alcohol treatment